Northwest Credit Union Foundation takes steps to drive greater community impact

 About Northwest Credit Union Association

 The Northwest Credit Union Association is the trade association representing more than 175 not-for-profit, cooperative credit unions in Idaho, Oregon, and Washington, and their 7.3 million consumer members.
-Those members are served by a professional workforce of 18,700 professionals.
-According to an independent analysis by economists at ECONorthwest, Northwest credit unions drove a positive economic impact of $7.8 billion last year.
-For information on how to join a credit union, please visit: https://yourmoneyfurther.com
+As not-for-profit cooperatives, credit unions look out for their members’ financial well-being.
+Everyone should open their eyes to a credit union.
+For more information, please visit: https://yourmoneyfurther.com